dalejandri/UFOs/README.md

 ## Summary:

-While the webpage addresses its core functionality requirements there are certainly improvements that can be made to made it use cleared for the user and/or to maintain accurate and updated information.
+While the webpage addresses its core functionality requirements, there are certainly improvements that can be made to page to make it clearer for the user and/or to maintain accurate and updated information.

 Some recommendations as follows: